polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 > The balances module handles:
 >
-> - setting and retrieval of free balance
+> - Setting and retrieval of free balance.
-> - retrieving total balance, reserve and unreserve balance
+> - Retrieving total balance, reserve and unreserve balance.
-> - repatriating a reserved balance to a beneficiary account that exists
+> - Repatriating a reserved balance to a beneficiary account that exists.
 > - etc.

 If your list contains complete sentences, each one should start with a capital letter and end with a period.
 A simple rule is: Does each item contain more than one part of speech?
 If yes, make them sentences.